Liberty Mutual RightTrack Review 2026

 If you want a chance to change your score, you can request to be re-enrolled in the program once per policy term, which is usually either six or 12 months.

-RightTrack users are encouraged to enroll every driver on their policy.
-Unenrolled drivers will reduce potential savings since their driving behavior is unknown.
-In certain states, every driver is required to register for the program in order to qualify.
+RightTrack users are encouraged to enroll every driver on the policy in the program.
+Unenrolled drivers can reduce potential savings since their driving behavior is unknown.

 One feature I prefer about State Farm’s program is that it uses a Bluetooth-enabled beacon in addition to an app, so it never incorrectly detects trips where I’m a passenger in another car.
 However, as long as you make sure to double-check RightTrack trip data, it shouldn’t affect you too much.